Webinar 4.Interpreting Data and Making Decisions

 up” with her

-Henry, a second grader who is hard of hearing, is having difficulty meeting criteria in the reading curriculum.
+hearing peers. | Henry, a second grader who is hard of hearing, is having difficulty meeting criteria in the reading curriculum.
 His classroom teacher does not want him to move to the next set of reading materials until he meets the performance criteria in the phonemic awareness and sound-letter identification level.
 Henry has been working at this level for 16 weeks with minimal progress. |

 Should the teacher of the deaf provide instruction to Crystal or Henry?
 What progress monitoring strategies would you use with Crystal or Henry?